 Alexis de Tocqueville wrote one of the most influential assessments ever written about politics and culture in the United States.
 Tocqueville traveled widely and his insights into religion, slavery, private association, democratic procedure, individualism, and the American mind and character have been recited and explored by legions of writers.
 This course will center on reading Tocqueville's work to examine the strengths and weaknesses of the text.
+Not open to first-year students.
 Paquette.

 Conflict and Coexistence in South Asia.

 This course examines interaction, competition, conflicts and dialogues between Hinduism and Islam to study the process through which these traditions shaped the socio-religious and political landscape of South Asia.
 Themes include the emergence of new syncretic traditions, practices and rituals, kingship, conversion, communal conflict and riots, and modernity.
 The course problematizes understanding of these themes by combining secondary literature with primary (literary, epigraphic, and archaeological) sources and adopts an integrative approach.
 (Same as Religious Studies 244.)